 Anticipating Dreams

-These dreams act as precursors, offering insight into potential outcomes in waking life, such as passing or failing an exam.
+These dreams act as precursors, forewarning us about potential outcomes in our waking life.
+They may provide insight into events like passing or failing an exam.

 -